DataDog/hiring-engineers/answers.md

 - [Installing Docker on your linux Docker host](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
 - [Installing the Datadog agent on your linux Docker host](https://app.datadoghq.com/account/settings#agent) (Optional, but we use this agent as the example in one exercise)

 In the test environment, I have chosen to use commonly used platforms and technologies to compose a modern environment that you can set up quickly and recreate easily.
-Using this approach multiple pre-existing Datadog integrations can also be leveraged for inspiration and to speed up the process of creating meaningful dashboards.
+Since Datadog offers ready to use dashboards for each integration, pre-existing dashboards can be used for inspiration and to speed up the process of creating meaningful dashboards.

 I have chosen to use an AWS EC2 instance, running Ubuntu linux 18.04.
 This instance acts as the host for three Docker containers -  a postgres database server, a Datadog Agent container, and a small python application that provides an HTTP endpoint using Flask.